villez/rbcal/README.md

  * use ANSI colors to highlight the current date, public holidays, and other notable dates

+The public holidays etc. are currently only shown based on the rules for the Finnish calendar, and there are most probably some at least some differences in other countries.

 Note!
-The public holidays etc. are currently only shown based on the rules for the Finnish calendar, and there are most probably some at least some differences in other countries.
+The install.sh script is very very basic and doesn't do any error checking, don't use blindly.

 Licensed under the MIT license, see the file LICENSE for details.